 But besides joining a Nepali family for the celebrations, there are plenty of ways to enjoy Tihar in Nepal.
 Here are some of the best:

 - Explore Kathmandu which is full of beautiful lights, religious celebrations, cultural shows, and festival events.
-Here you can head to the famous Thamel market for souvenirs and also visit beautiful temples to witness rituals.
+There, you can head to the famous Thamel Market for souvenirs and also visit beautiful temples to witness rituals.
+Fireworks explode above the city while children play with firecrackers and sparklers.

 - Head out into the streets with your red powder, marigold garlands, and treats to celebrate Kukur Tihar and thank dogs for their loyalty.